jondavid-black/food/docs/_posts/2020-12-26-easy_beef_stroganoff.md

 hidden: false
 ---

 We've only recently started making this recipe.
 This is a quick and easy recipe, and the boys finally transitioned into stroganoff lovers, so it has become a regular in our house.
 Of course there are lots of opportunities to get fancy by either using thin sliced steak, slow cooked roast, or making a "proper" cream sauce, but we enjoy this easy version just as much.
+We also acknowledge this isn't a "real stroganoff" so we renamed it to stroganoodle.
 I hope you enjoy it as much as we do!

 ## Ingredients
 - 1 lb lean ground beef